-In some cases, a bank overdraft or business loan may be available, although remortgaging your home might be the only option.
+In some cases, a bank overdraft or business loan may be available, although remortgaging your home might be the only option (be warned that the cost of remortgaging is significantly higher than a few years ago).
 Other possibilities include commercial mortgages (useful if you are buying business premises) and grants (available from various sources).
-You might also consider online financing such as peer-to-peer lending and crowdfunding.